jerry856-ops/wrapped2025/README.md

 Output ONLY valid JSON

-Do NOT include explanations, comments, or markdown
+No explanations, comments, or markdown

 Follow the structure exactly

 Context:
 Pretend you are summarizing my ChatGPT usage for the year.
-Make the stats feel realistic, slightly unhinged, and Gen-Z coded.
+Make stats realistic, a bit unhinged, and Gen-Z coded.
-This is NOT real data — it’s a fun recap.
+This is fake data for fun.

 JSON structure: